What to Expect

 If possible, follow injections with an activity your child enjoys, such as reading together.

 Whether you’re giving or getting treatment, remember: Missing injections may affect your response to therapy.
-Talk to your doctor about missing injections.
 Don’t try to make up for missed injections by “doubling up” on your dose.
 Staying on a routine, or setting a cell phone alarm to remind you to take your Nutropin, may help you stay on course.
-Ask your healthcare provider what to do if you miss a dose.
+Ask your healthcare professional what to do if you miss a dose.

 Your doctor is your first source of information.
-Discuss the potential benefits and risks of GH therapy with your doctor so you are familiar with possible side effects.
+Discuss the potential benefits and risks of growth hormone therapy with your doctor so you are familiar with possible side effects.
 Be sure to talk about any medications you or your child may be taking.

 When can I expect to see results from my Nutropin therapy?